chistorrita/im-chistorrita/fn/do NOT readme.txt

                                       /      /

 ##################################################################################
-i stole this from stamper.
+they stole this from stamper... and we from the original readme lol.